-Hurricane season starts Thursday, and forecasters expect it to be a busy season.
+Hurricane season began on Thursday, , June 1, and forecasters expect it to be a busy season.
 Here are some ways you can prepare for any coming storms.

 Last week, forecasters said the Atlantic’s 2017 hurricane season likely will be above normal, with 11 to 17 named storms, between five and nine hurricanes and two to four major hurricanes.
 Hurricane season runs through the end of November.

 Forecasters at the National Oceanic and Atmospheric Administration based their prediction on the likelihood of warm ocean temperatures in the Atlantic continuing through the summer and the lack of an El Niño weather pattern in the Pacific, which can tamp down storms, said acting NOAA administrator Ben Friedman.
 While the forecast covers a range that includes a normal season, forecasters put the certainty of the busy season at 45 percent, he said.

 There is “the potential for a lot of Atlantic storm activity this year,” he said.
 “We cannot stop hurricanes.
 But again we can prepare for them.”

 This season also will be one of the longest seasons on record, following last year’s season that forecasters expected to be normal, but that brought one of the most devastating storms in state history to North Carolina – Hurricane Matthew.
 Some victims of Matthew still aren’t back to normal months after the storm passed.
 State Farm insurance received 12,500 homeowner claims and nearly 3,000 auto claims from Matthew in North Carolina.

 “As hurricane season approaches, it is important for community members to prepare for the possibility of severe weather,” said Barry Porter, regional CEO of the Red Cross in Eastern North Carolina.
 “Knowledge and preparation are some of the key elements to ensure your personal safety and to help protect your family and property.”